Quartodecimanism: Legacy

-The rejection of Bishop Anicetus' position on the quartodeciman by Polycarp, and later Polycrates' letter to Pope Victor I, has been used by Orthodox theologians as proof against the argument that the Churches in Asia Minor accepted the Primacy of the Bishop of Rome and or the teaching of Papal supremacy.
+The rejection of Bishop Anicetus' position on the quartodeciman by Polycarp, and later Polycrates' letter to Pope Victor I, has been used by Orthodox theologians as proof against the argument that the Churches in Asia Minor accepted the Primacy of the Bishop of Rome and the teaching of Papal supremacy.

-Jehovah's Witnesses and Bible Students worldwide celebrate the Memorial of Christ's death on Nisan 14.

-The Living Church of God keeps the quartodeciman Passover on the evening beginning Nisan 14.
+Jehovah's Witnesses and Bible Students celebrate the Memorial of Christ's death on Nisan 14, as it begins at sunset, while the Living Church of God keeps the quartodeciman Passover on the evening beginning Nisan 14.